You are currently viewing How to install DIY Bamboo Blinds Without Screws

-How to install DIY Bamboo Blinds Without Screws
+How to install DIY Bamboo Blinds without Screws

-So when it came to our guest bathroom window decoration I was thinking of something that doesn`t require to make holes for, neither in the wall nor in the window.
+So, when it came to our guest bathroom window decoration I was thinking of something that doesn`t require to make holes for, neither in the wall nor in the window.

 Don`t throw old blinds away

-First I thought of some café curtain rods, which could be stuck to the window sash by a double-sided tape.
+First, I thought of some café curtain rods, which could be glued to the window sash by a double-sided tape.
 But that didn`t sound trustworthy.
 Then I thought that I should make the same curtain holder as those on the other windows, but that seemed to be boring.
 Once, rummaging around my parents` attic, some old disassembled bamboo blinds occurred in my hands.
 Long time ago they were cut to hide a piece of wall above sliding doors.
 They were in a good condition but they were too wide and too short for my windows.
 After everything being remeasured again, it turned out that the width fits perfectly to every sash if cut in two pieces.
 And the length is the half of the sash so it should`ve been bound with the part I had cut down.

 How to cut bamboo blinds to make the needed width and length